alexle/alexle.github.com/_posts/2016-10-16-technical-debt-developers.markdown

 All it costs are some corners cut in your software.
 Or using a quick & dirty design.
 The caveat is this "debt" has to be paid eventually - and with **interest**.

 In other words, use a global variable and save a day's work to make a code release.
 But left unchecked, more exceptions will be added to work around it.
-More bugs and complexity will be more introduced.
-Which leads to **more effort** to future development, since you didn't implement a good design in the first place.
+More bugs and complexity will be introduced.
+Which ultimately adds **more effort** to future development, since a good design wasn't implemented in the first place.

 ## Is Technical Debt Bad Then? ##